gsip/articles-analyzer/README.md

 ## Branches
 Please use branch naming using the initials of a project name and an issue id.
 For example, if a project is `Articles Summary` and an issue id is `7` branch will be `AS-7`.

-Also please start all commit messages with issue id like `#7 initialize the package`.